BenjaminNossin/PrototypeDailies29.09.2020/README.md

 - Release when the red dot is inside the green window
 - The more you wait, the more strong is your throw... but will you be able to get it still right inside the window ?

-Cf. Assets for music credits
+Cf. Assets/ for music credits

-===> Audio icons is from https://www.flaticon.com/home, Google (author)
+===> Audio icons are from https://www.flaticon.com/home, Google (author)